 Digital note-taking apps offer convenience, but they also introduce friction of a different kind: the same device used for Bible study is also used for email, social media, and news.
 Research on digital distraction consistently shows that the mere presence of a smartphone — even face-down and silent — reduces available cognitive capacity.[4]
 A printed journal eliminates this friction entirely.
 The page has one purpose.
 There are no notifications.

 The BibleLum Journal Templates are designed for print from the ground up.
-Each template is formatted as a high-quality A4 PDF, optimized for home printing on standard 80gsm paper.
+Each template is formatted as a high-quality PDF sized for A4 and compatible with US Letter printing, optimized for home printing on standard 80gsm paper.
 The layout uses generous margins (allowing for underlining and marginal notes), a font size of 11pt for body text (legible without magnification), and a color palette that prints cleanly in both color and black-and-white modes.
 You can print the entire journal at home in under five minutes, or take the PDF to a local print shop for a bound copy.

 How to Set Up Your Bible Study Notebook: A Step-by-Step Guide